 Current Status: Active

-The goal of this project is to keep UVA at the forefront of research in Crye Electron Microscopy, the most recent and most advanced method to determine atomic structures of biomolecules and viruses, as well as the ultrastructure of cells at unprecedented resolution.
-This technology was awarded the Nobel Prize in Chemistry in 2017 and one of the laureates, Dr. Richard Henderson, gave a virtual lecture at UVA on March 22, 2021 (https://www.youtube.com/watch?v=YHp6NlVXCRg).
+The goal of this project is to expand UVA’s leadership in Cryo Electron Microscopy research, the most advanced method to determine atomic resolution structures of biomolecules and viruses, as well as the ultrastructure of cells at unprecedented resolution.
+This technology was awarded the Nobel Prize in Chemistry in 2017.
 UVA has positioned itself at the forefront of this technology by establishing a regional NIH supported cryo-EM Center in 2017.
-Dr. Ed Egelman who is a pioneer in this area was elected to the National Academy of Sciences in 2019 and Dr. Jochen Zimmer who is using cryo-EM as his main tool to elucidate the structural basis of carbohydrate biosynthesis became a Howard Hughes Investigator in June 2022, one of the most prestigious awards for a biomedical scientist.
-Drs.
-Owen and Barbie Pornillos are also well-established senior investigators in this area and Dr. Stefanie Redemann is a very successful tenure-track assistant professor using electron tomography as her main tool and who will come up for promotion soon.
-Dr. Mark Yeager who first established our cryo EM facilities is retiring from UVA at the end of October to become Director of the Frost Institute at the University of Miami.
+Dr. Ed Egelman is a pioneer in this area and a member of the National Academy of Sciences; Dr. Jochen Zimmer who uses cryo-EM as his main research tool became a Howard Hughes Investigator in June 2022; and Ahmad Jomaa who was recruited with support from this SIF was selected by the Kinship Foundation in May 2023 to become the first ever Searle Scholar at UVA.